Marpa, A practical general parser: the recognizer: is correct

 The proof is by triple induction, that is, induction with a depth down to 3 levels.
 We number the levels of induction 0, 1 and 2, starting with the outermost.
 The level 0 induction is usually called the outer induction.
 The level 1 induction is usually called the inner induction.
 Level 2 induction is referred to by number.

 The outer induction is on the Earley sets.
+The induction variable is \Vloc{i}, and the outer induction hypothesis is that every Earley set \EVtable{\Marpa}{j}, where $\Vloc{j} < \Vloc{i}$, is complete and consistent, and therefore correct.
+For the outer induction step we need to show that every Earley set \EVtable{\Marpa}{k}, $\Vloc{k} \le \Vloc{i}$, is complete and consistent.

-The outer induction hypothesis is that all Earley sets \EVtable{\Marpa}{i}, $0 \le \Vloc{i} \le \Vloc{n}$, are complete and consistent, and therefore correct.
-We leave it as an exercise to show, as the basis of the induction, that \EEtable{\Marpa}{0} is complete and consistent.
+Since we have correctness for the Earley sets at locations less than \Vloc{i} by the outer induction hypothesis, all we need to show for the step of the outer induction is that the Earley set \EVtable{\Marpa}{i} is correct.
+We leave it as an exercise to show, as the basis of the outer induction, that \EEtable{\Marpa}{0} is complete and consistent.